haoict/messenger-no-ads/README.md

 [haoict](https://github.com/haoict)

-Thank you to my friends all around the world who helped me on translation: mahmoud ahmad, Complex Assassin, Michael Basquill
+Thank you to my friends all around the world who helped me on translation: mahmoud ahmad, Complex Assassin, Michael Basquill, BenCoro

 Contributions of any kind welcome!